Super Seven

 Accommodation Advice

 So there's not exactly a huge choice of accommodation options due to the compact size of the country.
-I wanted to be based in Vaduz, so Landhaus am Giessen hit the spot for me.
-Centrally located, at a good price, and had a great local feel around the place.
+I wanted to be based in Vaduz, so Giessen Hotel & Coffeehouse hit the spot for me.
+Centrally located, at a good price, and had a nice local feel around the place.
+The rooms are compact, but have everything you need.
+The WiFi connection is fine for remote working and the coffee is great.

 Food Factor

 There's a great local restaurant in Vaduz called Gasthof Au.
-It's one of the oldest restaurants in the country, with a home-style menu and outdoor seat.
+It's one of the oldest restaurants in the country, with a home-cooked style menu and outdoor seat.
 It's also within easy walking distance from the centre of Vaduz.